djipco/webmidi/website/api/classes/Output.md

 **Returns: ** Output<br />

 **Throws**:
-  * coucou[object Object]: The first byte (status) must be an integer between 128 and 255.
+  * coucouRangeError: The first byte (status) must be an integer between 128 and 255.

 ### `.sendActiveSensing(...)`